CaraAlexandr/PAD_Labs/README.md

   - RESTful APIs (synchronous) for worker management
   - WebSockets (real-time) for task status updates
   - Redis queue (asynchronous) for task distribution

+### Containerization and Orchestration:
+- Technology: Docker and Docker Compose
+- Purpose: Containerization and orchestration of services

+Docker Compose will be used to define and manage our multi-container Docker application.
+This approach offers several benefits for scalability:

+1. **Service Definition**: Each component (Task Management Service, Task Execution Service, PostgreSQL, Redis) will be defined as a service in a `docker-compose.yml` file.
+This allows for easy configuration and deployment of the entire stack.

+2. **Easy Scaling**: Docker Compose allows for easy scaling of services using the `--scale` option.
+For example:

+3. **Network Isolation**: Docker Compose creates a default network for the application, ensuring services can communicate securely while remaining isolated from the host network.

+4. **Volume Management**: Persistent data (for PostgreSQL and Redis) can be managed using named volumes, ensuring data persistence across container restarts and updates.

+5. **Environment Configuration**: Environment variables can be easily managed for each service, allowing for configuration changes without modifying the container images.

+6. **Load Balancing**: When scaling services, Docker Compose can work in conjunction with a reverse proxy (e.g., Nginx or Traefik) to distribute incoming requests across multiple container instances.

+7. **Rolling Updates**: Docker Compose facilitates rolling updates, allowing for zero-downtime deployments when updating services.

+This containerized approach provides a foundation for further scalability options, such as transitioning to Kubernetes for more advanced orchestration and scaling capabilities as the system grows.

 ## 4. Data Management